What if? Former Chiefs WR wishes he could have played with Patrick Mahomes - NewsBreak

 Receiving yards: 1,162

+Cassel was selected to the Pro Bowl in 2010 as well in, by far, his best season with the Chiefs.

-Since Patrick Mahomes entered the league, Kansas City’s pass offense has taken to new heights and wide receiver Tyreek Hill and tight end Travis Kelce have reaped the benefits of Mahomes’ throwing abilities and have enjoyed multiple 1,000+ receiving yard seasons.
+Since Patrick Mahomes entered the league, Kansas City’s pass offense has taken to new heights.
+Wide receiver Tyreek Hill and tight end Travis Kelce have reaped the benefits of Mahomes’ throwing abilities and have enjoyed multiple 1,000+ receiving yard seasons.

 Bowe only had two other 1,000+ yard seasons with the Chiefs (2008, 2011).

-During his eight seasons with the Chiefs, Bowe played with four different starting quarterbacks; Damon Huard, Brodie Croyle, Cassel and Alex Smith, all of which Mahomes has passed statistically in franchise history in just 4 seasons as the starter.
+During his eight seasons with the Chiefs, Bowe played with four different starting quarterbacks: Damon Huard, Brodie Croyle, Cassel and Alex Smith, all of whom Mahomes has passed statistically in franchise history in just four seasons as the starter.

 Cleveland released him in 2016 and he signed a one-day contract with Kansas City to retire a Chief in 2019.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.